 Human telomerase reverse transcriptase peptide (611-626) was not authorised anywhere worldwide for the treatment of pancreatic cancer nor designated as orphan medicinal product elsewhere for this condition, at the time of submission.

-According to Regulation (EC) No 141/2000 of 16 December 1999, the Committee for Orphan Medicinal Products (COMP) adopted on 15 June 2006 a positive opinion recommending the grant of the above-mentioned designation.
+In accordance with Regulation (EC) No 141/2000 of 16 December 1999, the COMP adopted a positive opinion on 15 June 2006 recommending the granting of this designation.